Afissard/Roguelike_v1/README.md

 # My Roguelike version n°1 :

-The objective of this test is to create a demo that be run on a raspberry or any other low spec computer.
+The objective of this project is to create a (finished) game that be run on a raspberry or any other low spec computer.

 # TODO :
 - create a player